Won Europe Today

 Yesterday,

-• All the 16 indices we track closed in the red.
-Three indices are in a Confirmed Uptrend, 10 in an Uptrend Under Pressure, and three in a Downtrend.
-The average distribution day count stood at 4.6.
+• Eleven of the 16 indices we track closed in the red.
+Seven indices are in a Confirmed Uptrend, six in a Rally Attempt, one in an Uptrend Under Pressure, and two in a Downtrend.
+The average distribution day count stands at 2.6.

-• Of the 24 European Focus List names, 17 ideas are trading above their 200-DMA, while 10 ideas are trading above their 50-DMA.
+• All the 25 European Focus List names are trading above their 200-DMA, while 20 ideas are trading above their 50-DMA.

 Won Global View